Aitken Spence: History

 By the 1880s, Aitken Spence had also secured the shipping agencies Koninklijke Rotterdamsche Lloyd and Stoomvaart Maatschappij Nederland for Ceylon.
 The company moved into plantations sector as an agency house in the early 1900s and with the onset of the Great Depression, began to withdraw from its trading business.
-In 1918, Aitken Spence purchased the Freudenberg Building in Colombo, and made it its company headquarters having renamed the building as Lloyds Building.
+In 1918, Aitken Spence purchased the Freudenberg Building in Colombo, and made it its company headquarters having renamed the building the Lloyds Building.
 As a pioneer in port operations, Aitken Spence was entrusted in coordinating the Operations of Colombo Port during the Second World War.

 Aitken Spence became a Private Company in 1952.
 In its centenary year, 1968, it appointed its first Sri Lankan Chairman, E.L.
 Van Langenberg.
-By 1971, as Sri Lanka was preparing to end British dominion and declare as republic, the company became a wholly Sri Lankan owned entity.
+By 1971, as Sri Lanka was preparing to end British dominion and declare itself a republic, the company became a wholly Sri Lankan owned entity.
 In 1972, it began to offer shares to its executives, thereby broad basing its ownership.
 The company eventually moved on from this model and in 1983 offered its shares to the general public on the Colombo Stock Exchange with an issued share capital of Rs.
 51 million.

 During the early 1960s and early 1970s, Insurance and Plantations sectors—which were core business segments of Aitken Spence, where the company had been well established at the time—were nationalized.
-However, the Group's marine insurance segment (including its Lloyd Agency) continued to operate as it did not fall within the purview of nationalization.
+However, the Group's marine insurance segment (including its Lloyd's Agency) continued to operate as it did not fall within the purview of nationalization.

 Despite the setbacks from nationalization, in realizing the then government's thrust to boost tourism, Aitken Spence launched its tourism segment in 1972 with investments in its first hotel (Neptune Hotel in Beruwala, Sri Lanka opened in 1974).
 The company then entered into Aviation in 1974 (as general sales agent for Singapore Airlines in Sri Lanka).
 In consolidating its travel agency business that had begun with the launch of Aitken Spence Hotels in 1974, Aitken Spence set up Aitken Spence Travels in 1977 as inbound and outbound tour operators in Sri Lanka and as agents for Eurail and Britrail.
 Tourism is now a core business segment of Aitken Spence.